tc39/notes/meetings/2020-02/february-6.md

 DE: I think the practical effect of not having independent lifetimes, would be that the object has a reference to the backing store.
 If not, you can just hold the reference yourself.

-MHN: I agree it's easy to do one on top of the other and not the opposite.
+MAH: I agree it's easy to do one on top of the other and not the opposite.
 We should try to at least be very clear and make sure users don’t expect to get the callback.

 DE: I agree we need to follow up with improvements to the documentation.